tisv2000/video-library-servlets/README.md

 - Localization
 - Hide password
 - Restrict user to only be able to add one review for the movies + add possibility to delete reviews
+- Restrict user to add new movie/movie person (?)
 - Add tests with Selenium Web Driver